Washington Union Station: Remodel

+The mall was developed by former Rouse Company executives Jackson "Jackie" Ewing, famous for Faneuil Hall Marketplace, Michael Ewing, who directed the WJE firm on integrating retail into historical landmarks, and Roy Williams, a principal at WJE who helped oversee the Union Station project, applying "festival marketplace" concepts pioneered at Rouse properties, including Baltimore's Harborplace.
+Union Station Mall was designed by Benjamin C. Thompson, who also designed Harborplace and Faneuil Hall Marketplace.

 The station reopened in its present form on September 29, 1988.
-The former "Pit" area was replaced with an AMC movie theater (later Phoenix Theatres), which closed on October 12, 2009, and was replaced with an expanded food court and a Walgreens store.
+The former "Pit" area was replaced with a movie theater called Union Station 9, which later became AMC Theatres (operating as AMC Union Station 9), and after that, became Phoenix Theatres (operating as Phoenix Theatres Union Station 9), which closed on October 12, 2009, and was replaced with an expanded food court and a Walgreens store.
 The food court still retains the original arches under which the trains were parked as well as the track numbers on those arches.
 A variety of shops opened along the Concourse and Main Hall, and a new Amtrak terminal at the back behind the original Concourse.
 Trains no longer enter the original Concourse, but the original, decorative gates were relocated to the new passenger concourse.
 In 1994, this new passenger concourse was renamed to honor W. Graham Claytor Jr., who served as Amtrak's president from 1982 to 1993.
 The decorative elements of the station were also restored.
 The skylights were preserved, but sunlight no longer illuminates the Concourse because it is blocked by the newer roof structure built directly overhead to support the aging, original structure.

 21st century

+Ashkenazy Acquisition Corporation acquired Union Station Mall in late January 2007 for $160 million from Union Station Venture II.

 In July 2012, Amtrak announced a four-phase, $7 billion plan to revamp and renovate the station over 15 to 20 years.
 The proposed conversion would "double the number of trains and triple the number of passengers in gleaming, glass-encased halls".
 Then-Amtrak President and CEO Joseph H. Boardman hoped the federal government would finance "50 to 80 percent" of the project.

 In June 2015, the Union Station Redevelopment Corporation released a Historic Preservation Plan to guide preservation and restoration at the station complex.